 Seller Hid Home Defects: Options for Sellers that Fail to Disclose Problems Before a Sale

-LESLIE: Patrick in Iowa is on the line with a roofing question.
+LESLIE: Patrick in Iowa is on the line with a roofing question that concerns options for sellers that fail to disclose problems.
 How can we help you today?

 PATRICK: OK.
 I bought a home; it was a for-sale-by-owner.
 The roof was put on about four or five years ago.
 And in the disclosure, he mentioned there was nothing wrong with the roof.
 But since moving in – now, being in Iowa, we get severe weather and I understand a couple shingles might rip off during a windstorm or something like that.
 But it’s literally – it’s daily, shingles are coming off.